Mathew1712/contest/telegram/tester-telegram-wallet-testnet.md

 ### List of contests

-Check out the other contests active on the category [Telegram](./ README.md)
+Check out the other contests active on the category [Telegram] (./ README.md)

 ### What is BitSong Contest?

-Find out what [BitSong Contest](../ README.md) is and how it will reward its community.
+Find out what [BitSong Contest] (../ README.md) is and how it will reward its community.

 ### Participate in the discussion

-Join our community on [Discord](https://discord.gg/KeHPnSa) and stay updated on all related topics.
+Join our community on [Discord] (https://discord.gg/KeHPnSa) and stay updated on all related topics.
 Make sure you check our channels often so you don't miss out on updates!

 ### Disclaimer